Rajpratik71/Mininet-wiki/Mininet-network-in-a-box-and-automatic-deployment-on-ec2.md

 ## Mininet Automatic Deployment to Amazon EC2
 The project is an interesting and a very useful addition to Mininet that will enhance it's usability.
 It will be quite tricky to make the software simulation of Mininet to work across multiple nodes interacting with the physical resources.

+*BL: Don't worry about multiple nodes just yet.
+Try creating something which makes it as easy as possible to spin up an instance of Mininet on EC2.
+For example, try writing a simple script in Python that you can run on  your Linux/Windows/Mac PC that takes a Mininet script and runs it on an EC2 instance.
+Or think about a web interface which you can type a Mininet script into which allows it to run on an EC2 instance.
+Think about what you would find most convenient and easy as a beginning user of Mininet.
+What's the quickest and easiest way to get started with Mininet if all you have is a web browser?*